wvazquez/CodingInterview/README.md

 ## About

-Compilation of coding interview questions regarding data structures, algorithms, Big O, and additional resources to help aid coding test.
-All answers and resources will be written in Java.
+Compilation of coding interview questions regarding data structures, algorithms, Big-O time complexity, and additional resources to help future software engineers ace their coding interviews.
+All answers and resources will be written in Java and Javascript.

 ## Chapters